 Runners competing in the marathon get to collect their race numbers, have a look at and trial new running gadgets and gear, and get their first taste of that unforgettable pre-race energy.

-The 2023 London Marathon Running Show is happening from Wednesday 19th of April to Saturday 22nd April 2023 at ExCeL London.
+The 2025 London Marathon Running Show usually happens from the Wednesday to Saturday at ExCeL London.

 Location: https://goo.gl/maps/RoMv6N64bbJwy55d8